adamjwsuch/nexus-ssc-demo/README.md

 # Fortify SSC
-Built and tested against 18.10 and 18.20. ***You need to put the ssc.war and License files in ssc_master/files***
+Built and tested against 18.10 and 18.20. ***You need to put the ssc.war and License files in ssc_master/files*** Once up you can hit http://localhost:8888/ssc  (please note that within the docker network it is accessed by it's service name and internal port http://ssc:8080/ssc as reflected in the iqapplication.properties file for the integration service)

 # IntSvc
 Springboot JAR in an openJRE container that does the work here. http://localhost:8182/startScanLoad to trigger a run.
 Be sure to set the mapping.json file to point to project/phase that exist in IQ.
 You can make up new project/versions for SSC as they will be created if they don't exist.